Best travel camera: Beginner, hobbyist & professional tested 2026

 The Air 3S has two cameras (wide-angle + 3x telephoto) and a larger sensor than the Mini.
 If you frequently fly in low light or need the telephoto look (e.g., for wildlife from above), the Air 3S is worth the upgrade.
 The downside: it weighs over 249g and must be registered in most EU countries.
 Outside of Europe, this isn't a concern.

-The Mavic 3 Classic has a Micro Four Thirds sensor—the same type of sensor used in some mirrorless cameras.
-The image quality is therefore on a level that, just a few years ago, was only possible with cinema drones costing €5,000+.
-For professional commissioned work (tourism boards, hotels, commercials), I sometimes use the Mavic 3 when the image quality absolutely has to be perfect.
-But for personal content, the Mini 5 Pro is perfectly adequate.
+The Mavic 3 Classic has a Micro Four Thirds sensor — the same type of sensor used in some system cameras.
+Accordingly, the image quality is at a level that, just a few years ago, was only possible with cinema drones costing €5,000+.
+For professional commissioned work (Tourism BoardFor projects like hotels and commercials, I sometimes use the Mavic 3 when image quality absolutely has to be perfect.
+But for personal content, the DJI Mini 5 Pro is perfectly adequate.

 Category 3: Action Cams — For extreme moments